Hamburg Institute for Social Research

+In January 2024, Reemtsma announced his intention to close the HIS in 2028, when the term of office of the recent director Wolfgang Knöbl ends.

+HIS publicly wide known projects was the exhibition "War of Annihilation: Crimes of the Wehrmacht 1941–44".
+An extensive archive on the history of protest movements in the Federal Republic of Germany produced major publications, including works on the student movement and the RAF.

 History

 Beginnings

 Jan Philipp Reemtsma founded the HIS in Hamburg in 1984 with funds from his inheritance and was a member of the executive board from its foundation until 2015.
 In addition to Reemtsma, Helmut Dahmer, Ernest Mandel, Margarete Mitscherlich-Nielsen, Jakob Moneta, and Alice Schwarzer formed the first advisory board.
 Initially, the HIS only funded individual projects and was theoretically oriented towards psychoanalytic sociology, which Reemtsma later said had been the wrong direction.
 In the academic milieu, HIS was initially ridiculed, but established itself as an important contributor to social research over the years.

 Mittelweg 36

 The institutes journal was first published in 1992 and allows readers to follow ongoing research projects at the institute.

 In its first decade the journal has garnered interest not only in the academic community but also has a number of non-academic readers.
 It is published six times a year academic publisher of the HIS the Hamburger Edition, which was founded in 1994.